Demitsi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-The program will assign a random number to a certain variable, each time it is executed.
-Complete the required source code in order to print the number stored in the variable whether it is positive or negative
+The program is designed to assign a random number to the variable n each time it is executed.
+The source code needs to be completed in order to print the last digit of the number stored in the variable n